Ethiopia's Tigray region: War behind a 'steel wall' | DW | 01.03.2021

 "The AI report is transparently unprofessional and it is evident that the AI makes no effort to get the facts right and cross-check the veracity of the allegations."

-Also, Ethiopian Prime Minister Abyi Ahmed's government criticized AI for the "methodology employed in producing this report," referring to phone interviews.
+Also, Ethiopian Prime Minister Abiy Ahmed's government criticized AI for the "methodology employed in producing this report," referring to phone interviews.

-"It would have been appropriate for Amnesty International to undertake the necessary fieldwork by visiting the region and talking to the competent Ethiopian authorities to uncover the truth," the PM said.
+"It would have been appropriate for Amnesty International to undertake the necessary fieldwork by visiting the region and talking to the competent Ethiopian authorities to uncover the truth," the prime minister said.

 But this is just where another problem lies.
 Access to the region remains difficult for media representatives.

-Note: Correction: An earlier version of this article incorrectly spelled Ethiopian Prime Minister Abiy Ahmed's name.
-The error has been corrected.